syedsaqibali/primes/README.md

-This simple python program that I wrote in about 30 minutes takes a numerical argument from the command line and calculates all the prime numbers below it.
+This simple python program that I wrote in about 30 minutes.
+It takes a numerical argument from the command line and calculates all the prime numbers below it.

 Here is an example how the program works with a very low argument (15):